 Controversy and business do not go hand in hand.
 Or do they?
-If used correctly, controversy can be a powerful tool for growth.
-Discover how to use it to your advantage.

 The last thing we want to do here is get political.
 Love him or loathe him, U.S President Donald Trump is a testament to the fact that controversy is not always detrimental to your branding.
 It can actually have a number of benefits.